mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 What is a mirror?
 What is a mirror which the essence of man's existence is reflected in?
 What is the mirror?
 Not only the cultural forms, but we have to understand what is the mirror that the essential nature of human life is reflected in.

-So, Dogen Zenji mentions in *Shōbōgenzō*, [?] “*Kokyo*” in Japanese, which means literally “old mirror” or “ancient mirror.”
+So, Dōgen Zenji mentions in *Shōbōgenzō*, [?] “*Kokyo*” in Japanese, which means literally “old mirror” or “ancient mirror.”
 This is a very interesting chapter.

 So I mentioned mirror is that which you can see the essential nature of human life reflected in it, in that mirror.
 So, that mirror implies kind of vastness, vast expanse of sky, or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
 Plainly speaking, maybe it is called sometimes “the truth.”
 So, this is a mirror.